postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ### Defining global and environment variables

-To create or edit a variable at global or environment scope, use the __Environment quick Look__ and click __Edit__ next to the environment or global variable.
+You can create and edit global and environment variables using the __Environment quick Look__.
+Select your target environment in the drop-down to see its variables in the quick look.
+You can edit the current value for an existing variable inline, by clicking the value.
+To add a variable, click __Edit__ next to the environment or global section.

+> You can only add and edit variables in environments if you have edit access to the environment as a whole.
+If you have view access, you can update the current value of existing variables only.
+Any variables you edit in viewer mode will only be accessible to you, and not available to collaborators in your [workspace](/docs/postman/workspaces/intro-to-workspaces/).

 ![Environment Quick Look](https://assets.postman.com/postman-docs/env-quick-look.jpg)

-> The quick look view provides a reference to the current state of any global or environment variables you're working with—you can also access the quick look using the keyboard shortcut `CMD/CTRL + ALT + E`.
+> You can also access the quick look using the keyboard shortcut `CMD/CTRL + ALT + E`.

 Alternatively, click __Manage environments__ and select the relevant environment, or click __Globals__.